 Amendments to IAS 1 and IAS 8: Definition of Material (effective 1 January 2020);

-Interest Rate Benchmark Reform (amendments to IFRS 9, IAS 39 and IFRS 7 (effective 1 January 2020).
+Interest Rate Benchmark Reform (amendments to IFRS 9, IAS 39 and IFRS 7 and IFRS 16 (effective 1 January 2020).

 Estimates and assessments

-The accounting policies described below have been applied consistently for the periods presented in these consolidated financial statements, except for IFRS 16, which has only been applied for 2019.
+The policies for financial reporting set out below have been applied consistently to all the periods presented in these financial statements.

 Accounting policies for consolidation